On Two-Stage Householder Orthogonalization: Rounding error analysis

 \section{Rounding error analysis}

 In this section, we conduct a rounding error analysis to demonstrate that Algorithm~\ref{alg:main} is \emph{unconditionally stable} (i.e., the stability does not depend on \(\kappa_2([V,A])\).
-We first make some plausible assumptions.
+We adopt the standard rounding model